rossobrien/website/content/general/site-updates.md

 In non-technical changes, I recently relocated to the Seattle area.
 I've always wanted to move out west, so when an opportunity come up to move out here, I jumped at the chance.
 I've started working remotely and will probably post about my thoughts on working from home in the near future.

 So that's all for now.
-I plan on posting here a little more frequently, so <a href="https://twitter.com/intent/user?screen_name=obrien_ross" target="_blank">follow me on Twitter</a> to stay up to date.
+I plan on posting here a little more frequently, <a href="https://twitter.com/intent/user?screen_name=obrien_ross" target="_blank">follow me on Twitter</a> to stay up to date.